GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/curved-movement/index.md

 Change the path followed by an object to reach a position.

 **Position on the path**
-Change the length between the trajectory origin and the current position.
+Change the length between the trajectory origin and the current position counting the loops.

 **Speed**
 Change the speed of the object.